-We are not seeking permission to share or release individual-level data from this study at the present time.
+Not applicable.

 Process for returning results

 Describe the process for returning results about the use of the data and/or specimens.

 The PI will not have information about who accesses shared data unless the data are cited, and will not otherwise monitor data use or re-use or inform participants.